 During this time period, ten students from the University of Illinois Chicago, ranked 150, enrolled in the Medical School which is just one less than the number of students that enrolled from the University of North Carolina at Chapel Hill, ranked 29.

-Unfortunately, they no longer list colleges that send less than three students a year for multiple years which would keep smaller and lesser known schools off of the list (talk about protecting your brand.)
+Unfortunately, they no longer list colleges that send less than three students a year for multiple years which would keep smaller and lesser-known schools off of the list (talk about protecting your brand.)
 However, even with the bias, Baylor, University of Nebraska – Lincoln, Oregon State University, University of Arkansas, and Truman State University show up on the list.